Intrinsic Mirror Symmetry: Comparison of moduli spaces

-such that the composition with the projection to $\foM_1$ is given by splitting the family of curves over $F$ at the node $q$ and taking the connected component of the domain of type $\beta_1$.
+such that the composition with the projection to $\foM_1$ is given by splitting the family of curves over $F$ at the node $q$ and taking the connected component of the domain of class $\beta_1$.